 Motor Vehicle Liability Insurance Policies - Insurer's Responsibilities

-Insurers issuing liability insurance policies for motor vehicles in this state are required to be licensed with the Georgia Insurance and Safety Fire Commissioner's Office (ICO).
+Insurers issuing liability insurance policies for motor vehicles in this state are required to be licensed with the Georgia Insurance and Safety Fire Commissioner's Office (OCI).
 For licensing requirements, please contact their Regulatory Services Division.

 Insurers issuing liability insurance policies for motor vehicles in this state are required to electronically report insurance information to this Department's insurance database, Georgia Electronic Insurance Compliance System (GEICS), within thirty days of the date the insurance coverage is to begin.
 Terminations and additions or deletions of vehicles from existing policies must also be electronically reported.

 For commercial vehicles registered under a commercial insurance policy, insurers must electronically report insurance information, as shown in the GEICS Reporting Guide.

 To be able to electronically transmit the required insurance information to the GEICS insurance database, you, the insurer, must first register with this Department (Georgia Department of Revenue).
 To register you must have a valid NAIC number.
 Access the GEICS registration.
 After registering, you will receive the required login information to access the GEICS insurance database.

 Vehicles Exempt from the GEICS Reporting Requirements and When Not to Transmit

 Vehicles registered in Georgia under the International Registration Plan (IRP), self-insured vehicles and fleet vehicles must be insured but are exempt from the GEICS reporting requirements.
 See information under the heading "Acceptable Proof of Georgia Motor Vehicle Liability Insurance" for what is acceptable proof of insurance for these vehicles as well as for recently purchased or acquired vehicles.

 Do not electronically transmit insurance information for the following: